-With increased screen time and computer use, patients are noticing eye strain and headaches.
+Patients are noticing increased eye strain and headaches due to increased screen time and computer use.
 Acupuncture is a great treatment to relax the nervous system and relax facial and neck muscles to counter the effects of computer use.
-We can also prescribe Chinese herbal treatments that can help.
+In East Asian Medicine, we also prescribe herbal treatments to help prevent tension and headaches.

--Eye rest: rest your eyes at regular intervals by taking your eyes off of the screen and look across the room.
+-Eye rest: rest your eyes at regular intervals by taking your eyes off of the screen and looking across the room.
 Gently and slowly scan your eyes back and forth across the room and up and down.
+Then allow your eyes to visually look at a larger area across the room (or look out the window).
+This allows your vision to expand and is the opposite of focusing your eyes on a screen.

 -Eye blinking: Notice if your eyes are dry when looking at a screen for a long time.
 If so, increase blinking to help lubricate the eyes.
 If that’s not enough, gentle eye drops can be helpful.

--Qigong for the eyes: Rub the palms of your hands together until the friction creates heat.
-Place the palms over the eyes and take some deep breaths.
+-Qigong for the eyes: Here’s a simple qi gong exercise to relax the eye muscles.
+Rub the palms of your hands together until the friction creates heat.
+Gently place the palms over the eyes and take some deep breaths.
 You will feel the warmth of your hands which can relax the muscles around your eyes.
 You can repeat this a couple of times.

 -Biomechanist Katy Bowman offers a gentle and natural approach to “exercising” the eyes.
 She recommends to go outside and look at distant objects in order to increase eye movements.
 She suggests looking at the tops of tall trees and seeing the silhouette of birds.
 I think we can all benefit from going offline in our free time and looking and listening to nature, whether it’s a small city park or a nature trail.